taj-ny/ForgeAnnotationConfig/README.md

 # ForgeAnnotationConfig
+Work in progress.
+This library is not ready for release yet.

 An annotation-based wrapper library for Minecraft Forge 1.8.9's mod configuration system (the file format and the GUI).
 This library allows you to create configuration for your mods.

 ![Planned features](https://github.com/taj-ny/ForgeAnnotationConfig/projects/1)